Guides

 • Download the template from the registry

-• Deploy it to Wasmer Edge with the user-provided informations
+• Deploy it to Wasmer Edge with the user-provided information

 Let's check it: